tdd11235813/alpaka/docs/source/dev/sphinx.rst

     # parse the C++ API documentation,
     #   enjoy the doxygen warnings!
     doxygen
-    # render the `.rst` files and replace their macros within
+    # render the '.rst' files with sphinx
     #   enjoy the breathe errors on things it does not understand from doxygen :)
     make html